Sunday, December 11, 2005

 </exec>

-<exec program="ruby">The problem with the above example is that it is the same as executing the following statement at a command line.
+Using exec and arg should be the same as executing the following statement at a command line.

 <arg value="script.rb arg1 arg2 arg3"/>